Trick Or Sleep: 8 Dos and Don’ts to Help You Sleep Better

 Figure out an exercise you like to do.
 Some even have secondary benefits for learning how to sleep better.
 Yoga is a great way to center yourself while also working muscles to relieve anxiety and release tension.
 If that ain’t right, you can find something that does work, just put yourself out there and rest easy!

-DON’T: Have a Nightcap
+Don’t: Have a Nightcap

 Alcohol does have a strong somnolent effect on your body, so it is a great sleeping aid, right?
 Wrong.
 While you fall asleep fast after drinking alcohol, your body burns through sugar quickly and you soon wake up worse off than before, tossing and turning the rest of the night.
 Plus, if you imbibe too much, you have to worry about the lingering hangover the next day.
 Who wants that?
 It is best just to avoid a nightcap and stick to water or chamomile tea before bed.
 Those have real benefits, and can help you sleep better without the cost to your body.

-DO: Eat Right and Eat Earlier
+Do: Eat Right and Eat Earlier

-Here’s advice for how to sleep better that applies to general health too: don’t eat before bed.
+Here’s some advice for how to sleep better that applies to general health too: don’t eat before bed.
 Eating heavy meals too close to bed can tax your digestive system leading to poor sleep.
 At the same time, those sugary pre-bedtime treats will also create sleeping issues due to the quick burst of energy and the resulting crash soon thereafter.
 If you do need a late-night snack, fruit, nuts, or whole grains are the best bet because they aren’t too heavy or full of sugar.
 On that note, strive to finish dinner at least a two hours before your bedtime so your body has time to digest the food.

-DON’T: Sleep-in on Your Days Off
+Don’t: Sleep in on Your Days Off

 You know there is nothing better than getting extra sleep on the weekends or holidays.
 This habit, however, seriously throws off your body’s circadian rhythm and makes it hard to keep a better sleep schedule.
 When your body gets used to the same cycle you eventually are able to fall asleep around the same time every day, waking up without an alarm.
 By all means, feel free to enjoy a lazy day off now and then, just try to use moderation.
-Allowing yourself an hour of flexibility on the weekend can make sure that you sleep better during the week AND are able to indulge on days off.
+Allowing yourself an hour of flexibility on the weekend can make sure that you sleep better during the week and are able to indulge on days off.

-DO: Dim the Lights
+Do: Dim the Lights

-Here’ a no-brainer for how to sleep better: keep it dark at night.
+Here’s a no-brainer for how to sleep better: keep it dark at night.
 About 2 or 3 hours before you go to bed, you should try to minimize the amount of light in your house.
 Your body sets its sleep-wake cycle by the amount of light it perceives.
 If your body senses too much light, it will adjust your circadian rhythm accordingly.
 Lower light levels send an unconscious signal to your brain that it’s time to sleep.

-DO: Make Your Room as Comfortable as Possible
+Do: Make Your Room as Comfortable as Possible

 This isn’t rocket science.
 There is nothing worse than an uncomfortable sleep.
 You toss and turn all night and wake up sore the next day.
 In order to have better sleep, you need to have a comfortable sleeping environment.
 This doesn’t just mean new things, it means creating a space that’s better for rest.
 Your bedroom should be cool and dark.
 Your bedclothes should be clean, soft, and breathable.
-YFinally, your bed should be comfortable and supportive, leaning more towards the firm side.
+Finally, your bed should be comfortable and supportive, leaning more towards the firm side.
 Making your space inviting is a huge checklist for how to sleep better — and one that we often overlook.

-DON’T: Sleep with Noise
+Don’t: Sleep with Noise

 The smallest noise can affect the quality of your sleep.
 Even when you are in the deepest sleep stage, your brain still registers and processes sound.
 Noise also affects the body’s ability to shift from light sleep to deep sleep.
-So, despite your ability to “sleep through it all,” you are probably still getting restless sleep if your sleep environment is too noisy.
+So, despite your ability to “sleep through it all”, you are probably still getting restless sleep if your sleep environment is too noisy.
 If you live in an area where you cannot control outside noise, consider using a fan or white noise machine to shut out the unwanted racket.